Transaction isolation Levels

 AttentionThis page documents an earlier version.
 Go to the latest (v2.0)version.

-YugabyteDB currently implements Snapshot Isolation, also known as SI, which is an transaction isolation level that guarantees that all reads made in a transaction will see a consistent snapshot of the database, and the transaction itself will successfully commit only if no updates it has made conflict with any concurrent updates made by transactions that committed since that snapshot.
-We are also working on supporting the Serializable isolation level, which would by definition guarantee that transactions run in a way equivalent to a serial(sequential) schedule.
+- Snapshot isolation, also known as SI, which is an transaction isolation level that guarantees that all reads made in a transaction will see a consistent snapshot of the database, and the transaction itself will successfully commit only if no updates it has made conflict with any concurrent updates made by transactions that committed since that snapshot.

 Locks for isolation levels